wadewegner/wadewegner.github.com/_posts/2013-12-12-new-salesforce1-tutorial-based-on-dreamforce-developer-keynote.md

 * Use **mobile cards** and create **publisher actions**.
 * Create a **compact view** for the page layout that is better designed for the Salesforce1 mobile application.

-The tutorial provides the following resources to make it as easy as possible for you to try it out yourself:
+So that you can get quickly started, this tutorial provides the following resources to make it as easy as possible for you to try it out yourself:

-1. A set of scripts to populate the demo schema and data into your Salesforce organization.
+1. A [set of shell scripts](https://github.com/developerforce/demo-df13-devkeynote-s1app/tree/master/assets) to populate the demo schema and data into your Salesforce organization.
 2. A detailed [setup guide](https://github.com/developerforce/demo-df13-devkeynote-s1app/blob/master/SETUP.md) to get you ready.
 3. A [step-by-step tutorial](https://github.com/developerforce/demo-df13-devkeynote-s1app/blob/master/DEMO.md) that walks you through the entire process.